proompteng

 Replay workflow histories

-temporal-bun replay lets you ingest workflow histories, diff the determinism state, and share diagnostics with incident responders without writing ad-hoc scripts.
+temporal-bun replay lets you ingest workflow histories, diff determinism state, and share diagnostics with incident responders without writing ad hoc scripts.
 It reuses loadTemporalConfig, the observability sinks, and the same ingestion pipeline that powers the worker sticky cache.

-• --history-file <path> – replay a JSON capture (temporal workflow show --history --output json or the fixture format described in the replay runbook).
+• --history-file <path> - replay a JSON capture (temporal workflow show --history --output json) or a fixture envelope with history + info.

 • --execution <workflowId/runId> - fetch live history via the Temporal CLI or WorkflowService RPC (--source cli|service|auto).